ros2/ros2_documentation/source/Tutorials/Rqt_Console/UsingRqt_Console.rst

 Typically, log messages show up in your terminal.
 With ``rqt_console``, you can collect those messages over time, view them closely and in a more organized manner, filter them, save them and even reload the saved files to introspect at a different time.

-Nodes use logs to output messages, specifically on the ``/rosout`` topic.
+Nodes use logs to output messages concerning events and statuses in a variety of ways.
-The information that a node sends as a message is entirely up to the person who creates the node.
+Their content is usually informational, for the sake of the user.
-Usually log messages are included in a node to explain things happening behind the scenes that might be useful for users to know.
+The intent of a log message is defined by the author of the node, though the content may be written at runtime.

 Prerequisites
 -------------